-IMPORTANT: Starting with the 2015 derby, NO TICKETS will be sold at launch ramps and ALL TICKET SALES END on the Wednesday before the derby.
+IMPORTANT: TICKET SALES END on the Wednesday before the derby.
 See the tickets page for more details on how to get tickets.

 Also please see the Frequently Asked Questions for details on how the derby will run.

-The following text is taken from the 2015 brochure.
-Clarifications are added in [square brackets].
-Where the rules refer to “Fishing Guidelines,” “Weigh Stations,” “Schedule,” and the prize list, links are provided to the associated material.
+The following text is taken directly from the current brochure.
+Clarifications may be added in [square brackets].
+Where the rules refer to “Fishing Guidelines,” “Weigh Stations,” “Schedule,” and the prize list, see the related material on this website.

-b) New for 2015: Tickets must be purchased in advance.
+b) Again in 2017: Tickets must be purchased in advance.

 d) Each person on vessel must have a ticket, whether fishing or not and regardless of age.